Whimsical-Maverick/Whimsical-Maverick/README.md

 ## 🧠 About Me

-I'm a passionate software developer who loves solving real-world problems through code, especially in the domains of **Machine Learning** and **Artificial Intelligence**.
+I'm a software developer who loves solving real-world problems through code, especially in the domains of **Machine Learning** and **Artificial Intelligence**.

 I’m currently diving deep into research, practical ML projects, and contributing to the open-source ecosystem.